joelwwalker/Brazos/README.md

 If you have any comments that may be helpful or interesting to the larger community, please email the Tier 3 list: hn-cms-osg-tier3 AT cern.ch or the Monitoring list: hn-cms-comp-monitoring AT cern.ch

+All files required for installation are bundled for delivery as a tar-gzip file (brazos.tgz) under the "Downloads" link on this page.

+The main source repository will be maintained at GitHub: https://github.com/joelwwalker/Brazos

 A presentation on the monitoring software is viewable here: http://www.joelwalker.net/talks/LHC_Monitoring.pdf